 Mediation is an informal alternative to going to trial.

 Unlike arbitration, the decisions reached during mediation are agreed upon by each person, not imposed by a third party.
 This fact, along with the lowered cost of mediation, make it ideal for addressing family related issues.
-Learn more about family mediation.
+Gjesdahl Law practices mediation for both North Dakota and Minnesota.

 Mediation is the most common form of ADR and an especially effective option for families.
 Mediation is often the ideal option for disputes involving: